Legal Information: California

 I have a temporary ex parte restraining order against the abuser.
 Can the abuser have a gun?

-No. In California, the abuser cannot have or buy a gun once s/he has been served with a temporary ex parte order.1 You will see this stated in items #10-11 on page two of your DV-110 (“Temporary Restraining Order and Notice of Hearing”) form.
+In California, the abuser cannot have or buy a firearm or ammunition once s/he has been served with a temporary ex parte order.1 You will see this stated in items #10-11 on page two of your DV-110 (“Temporary Restraining Order and Notice of Hearing”) form.

 1 Ann.Cal.Fam.Code §§ 6218; 6389(a)